pommevilla/hinterland-harbor/README.md

 * You have to version control any data sets that are used in the computation of your documents, which can be quite large.
 * While it is good practice to version control your package dependencies, restoring them during the Github workflow creates additional opportunities for failure, especially if you are using non-CRAN libraries such as those from [Bioconductor](https://www.bioconductor.org/).
 * Restoring packages in a workflow from `renv` can take a significant amount of time on the initial run.
 While future workflows will finish more quickly by taking advantage of the package cache, the initial run can take quite a bit of time to complete, making it difficult to troubleshoot.
 For example, the initial render of this repository took [over 45 minutes](https://github.com/pommevilla/hinterland-harbor/runs/2919380857?check_suite_focus=true).
-* The documents are being recomputed at render time.
+* The documents are recomputed at render time.
 This means that if you have a document with a lot of expensive computations, it will take longer to complete a workflow and see your results.
 As a comparison, after the initial cache is created by `renv`, running a `quarto-render` workflow [takes about 2 minutes](https://github.com/pommevilla/hinterland-harbor/runs/2921322559?check_suite_focus=true), while a [similar workflow](https://github.com/pommevilla/friendly-dollop/blob/master/.github/workflows/quarto-render.yml) that takes advantage of `freeze` finishes rendering its documents in [under 30 seconds](https://github.com/pommevilla/friendly-dollop/runs/2917945915?check_suite_focus=true), even though it contains more documents with more computations.

 For these reasons, it is suggested that you take advantage of the `freeze` execution mode for your Quarto projects.
 See [this repo](https://github.com/pommevilla/friendly-dollop) for an example Quarto project that used `freeze` and `quarto-render` to simplify the Github page publishing process.